As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Starting in Darlington, the area east of Pee Dee River, you can find petrified wood and other fossils.
 Still, you can also head to Bellyache Creek, near Hartsville or Fairfield County, and search the countywide sands and gravels.

-All the gravels, streams, and exposures in Florence County contain petrified wood.
-At Myrtle Beach, fossilized shark and megalodon teeth are found in the gravel.
-Megalodon teeth are also easy to find in the Morgan River, Copper River, Morris Island, and Edisto Beach.
+All of Florence County’s gravels, streams, and exposures contain petrified wood.
+At Myrtle Beach, fossilized shark and megalodon teeth may be discovered in the gravel.
+Megalodon teeth are also often found in the Morgan, Copper, Morris Island, and Edisto Beach.

 TIP: For a complete rockhounding guide in South Carolina, check out this article.